 The above categories overlap when it comes to actual missions, but these are the basis of SEAL training: to be expert in the skills required to perform these various tasks.

 In 1941, after the Japanese bombed Pearl Harbor, U.S. troops were forced to invade Japanese territory by sea, often facing landmines and attacks from unseen enemies.
 As a countermeasure to these hazards, the U.S. Navy began creating teams that were specially trained to go safely ashore and clear the path of obstacles and other hazards and return intelligence on enemy locations.
-These teams of six men were called Naval Combat Demolition Units.
-Their training was heavy in physical strengthening and included carrying heavy loads, swimming, running, and maneuvering in small boats.
+These teams were called Naval Combat Demolition Units.
+Their training was heavy in physical strengthening and included carrying heavy loads, swimming, running and maneuvering in small boats.
 Their training also included handling explosives.
-Eventually, they evolved into Underwater Demolition Teams (UDT).
+Eventually, they evolved into Underwater Demolition Teams (UDTs).

 The UDTs were organized in 1943.
 Also known as frogmen, they were responsible during the Korean War for swimming to shore before an invasion and blowing up obstacles in their path, clearing the way for the amphibious U.S. invasion.
 They also destroyed important targets like bridges and tunnels.

-With the Vietnam War ending without victory, many cuts were made in military spending, and the number of Special Forces units were in many cases cut in half.
+With the Vietnam War ending without victory, many cuts were made in military spending, and the number of special forces units was in many cases cut in half.
 The success of the SEALs in Vietnam, however, proved their value.

 Navy SEAL Requirements

 Entering training to become a Navy SEAL is voluntary.
-Anyone can volunteer, and officers and enlisted men train side by side.
+Anyone can volunteer, and officers and enlisted servicepeople train side by side.
+(Women are now allowed to join but as of 2021, none have successfully finished SEAL training.)
 In order to enter SEAL training, however, they do have to meet certain requirements.
 Those wishing to volunteer for SEAL training have to:

-- pass the Armed Services Vocational Aptitude Battery (ASVAB)
+Meet the minimum Armed Services Vocational Aptitude Battery (ASVAB) score

 Once a potential SEAL qualifies for training, the real fun starts.